 Medical inflation in India is outpacing general inflation.
 Procedures that cost ₹1 lakh five years ago now cost upwards of ₹2.5 lakh.
 Without a complete family health insurance plan, a single hospitalisation for a condition like Dengue or a minor surgery can wipe out several months of household income.
 Family health insurance provides a buffer against this volatility.

 Yes, you can include them in a mediclaim policy for family, but it is often not recommended if they are over 60.
 Since the premium for a floater plan is decided by the age of the eldest member, adding a senior citizen parent will significantly increase the premium for everyone.
-It is usually better to buy a separate Individual Health Insurance or Senior Citizen plan for them.
+It is usually better to buy a separate Individual Health Insurance or Senior Citizen health plan for them.

 | Feature | Individual Plan | Family Floater Plan |